CONCRETE COMMITMENTS

 The proposal: a statutory environmental right as a unifying legal standard

-To bring this research closer to a wider audience, I’m creating short videos that unpack the key themes and questions explored in the paper, one topic at a time.
-You can watch the videos here, or follow me on Instagram for more.
+To make this research more accessible, I’m producing a series of short videos that translate the paper’s core themes into clear, focused episodes, one topic at a time.
+You can watch the videos here, simply click the image, or follow me on Instagram for more.

 Episode 1 - Why Decarbonising Buildings Matters